-- Many people with Bipolar Mood Disorder experience depressive episodes.
-This type of Depression can be triggered by a stressful event, but more commonly occurs without obvious cause. - The person loses interest and pleasure in activities they previously enjoyed.
-They may withdraw and stop seeing friends, avoid social activities and cease simple tasks such as shopping and showering. - They may become overwhelmed by Depression, lose their appetite, lose weight, become unable to concentrate, and may experience feelings of guilt or hopelessness. - Some attempt suicide because they believe life has become meaningless or they feel too guilty to go on. - Others develop false beliefs (delusions) of persecution or guilt, or think that they are evil.
+- Lowered mood Many people with Bipolar Mood Disorder experience depressive episodes.
+This type of Depression can be triggered by a stressful event, but more commonly occurs without obvious cause. - Withdrawal The person loses interest and pleasure in activities they previously enjoyed.
+They may withdraw and stop seeing friends, avoid social activities and cease simple tasks such as shopping and showering. - Loss of appetite or weight They may become overwhelmed by Depression, lose their appetite, lose weight, become unable to concentrate, and may experience feelings of guilt or hopelessness. - Feelings of hopelessness Some attempt suicide because they believe life has become meaningless or they feel too guilty to go on. - Delusions Others develop false beliefs (delusions) of persecution or guilt, or think that they are evil. - For more information on Depression and its treatment, please see the information sheet called "What is Depression?"